-Tribes must use the California State travel and per diem policy, unless the Grantee's written travel policy is more restrictive than the State's, in which case it must be used.
+Grantees must use the California State travel and per diem policy, unless the Grantee's written travel policy is more restrictive than the State's, in which case it must use its own policy.
 Reimbursement is allowed for the cost of commercial carrier fares, parking, bridge, and road tolls, as well as necessary taxi, bus, and streetcar fares.